sysid/bkmr/README.md

 3. `export "BKMR_DB_URL=db-path"`, location of created sqlite database must be known
 4. add URLs

+If you do not have Rust on your machine you can use: `pip install bkmr`

 More configuration options can be found at [documentation page](https://github.com/sysid/bkmr/wiki/configuration).

 ### Upgrade to 1.x.x